Daniel A. Eyink, MD

 Allie began her personal health journey at age 19, and developed an affinity for a natural approach to healing in utilizing food and herbs as medicine.
 She has a voracious appetite for learning and embarked on the study of whole foods nutrition over the past few years.
 Her passion is all aspects involving food: learning, growing, cooking, eating, & serving others.
 She has traveled internationally in pursuit of experiencing local food, customs, culture, and diet & lifestyle.
 She stays fit with yoga, kayaking, and hiking with her dog Nala.

-She is enrolled in the NTA course, soon to become a certified Nutritional Therapy Consultant.
+She is a certified Nutritional Therapy Consultant.
 Allie’s favorite all-purpose products include apple cider vinegar, coconut oil, and honey.
 And her favorite foods are avocados and grass-fed butter!